-Baltimore has a long history of asbestos in a variety of job industries.
-In the mid-1970s, right before the Environmental Protection Agency (EPA) placed regulations on the use of asbestos, job sites began increasing its use, even though medical warnings were issued.
+Baltimore has a long history of asbestos use in a variety of industries and on multiple job sites.
 The most prominent businesses that relied heavily on asbestos in Baltimore were manufacturing plants, shipyards, construction, paper mills, and steel corporations.

 If you or someone you love suffers from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in Baltimore, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 - Info on law firms that will recover your highest compensation

 - Learn how to get paid in 90 days

 - File for your share of $30 billion in trust funds

 Baltimore Asbestos Facts

 - No city in Maryland has seen more asbestos-related deaths than Baltimore.